If you listen to all the different points of view it can get confusing. The best approach is to first ensure a good, healthy, varied diet.

 PROBIOTICS: Healthy intestinal flora supports healthy digestion and assimilation of food.
 It’s not essential to supplement daily but good to offer periodically.
 Find a good brand.
 Keep it fresh.
 Definitely good to give during and after a camel is stressed.

-TREATS: Good, basic, easy, healthy treats include apples, carrots, dates, melon rinds, grapes, wholewheat bread & muffins, horse cookies, horse treats, acorns.
+TREATS: Good, basic, easy, healthy treats include apples, carrots, dates, melon rinds, grapes, wholewheat bread & muffins, horse cookies, horse treats, acorns, almonds.
 There are many possibilities, based on taste, preference and resources.
 Another treat is alfalfa hay given occasionally for a special meal…

 EATING MANNERS: There are right ways and wrong ways to feed treats and food in general.
 As the food provider you must be in control.
-Your camel(s) should be permitted to overrun you, push you around and get away with demands on you.
-They should be respectful, polite, willing to wait, able to listen, able to back off the food when asked.
+Your camel(s) should not be permitted to overrun you, or push you around.
+They can quickly learn to be respectful, polite, willing to wait, able to listen, and able to back off the food when asked.
 Feeding should be safe, happy, and pleasurable for both you and the camel.
 Above all it should be safe.
-More about this can be found in the upcoming pages on developing respectful relationships and training.

 Camels have three stomachs and are considered “ruminant-like”, as their digestive system functions similarly to true ruminants.
 A healthy, happy, camel has a powerful digestive system.
 In the desert, to survive sometimes, they are capable of trying to eat anything that might have food value.
 Old canvas, dried carcasses of deceased animals (yes, they’ll consume meat sometimes, if needed) wood, and so on.
 So, a bit like goats they’ll sometimes impress you with their dietary range.